Explore The Caribbean

 Grand Turk Island Wild Donkeys.

-The Caribbean cruise season runs all year round, and there’s no bad time to visit.
-The tropical climate brings warm, sunny days, with temperatures ranging between 20 and 30 degrees Celsius, even over the winter months.
-Storms and rainfall are rare, but when they do happen, they’re amazing to watch while taking shelter in one of the beachfront bars.
-Although hot, if your ship docks in port overnight, remember to take a jacket – the Caribbean islands lie right in the path of the trade winds, which can bring evening chills.
+The Caribbean cruise season runs all year round, and there’s no bad time to visit paradise.
+The tropical climate brings warm, sunny days, with temperatures ranging between 20 and 30 degrees celsius, even over the winter months – did somebody say winter sun?
+Storms and rainfall are rare, but when they do happen, they’re amazing to watch; just take shelter in one of the beachfront bars until they pass.